Working with industry, conservation bodies and

 Hieracium subminutidens

 This rare endemic Hawkweed grows at a number of locations along the River Irfon in Mid Wales.
 It is typically found growing on rocky ledges close to the river.
 We recently surveyed all of the historical sites for Llanwrtyd Hawkweed and have found that the population has declined from over one hundred plants in 2008 to just twenty-three in 2022.
-The reasons for this decline are unclear but could relate to more regular flooding events and increased recreational pressure.
-We are establishing new populations of Llanwrtyd Hawkweed along the River Irfon as part of a river catchment restoration project funded by the Welsh Government.
+The reasons for this decline are unclear but probably relate to more regular flooding events, invasive vegetation, and increased recreational pressure.
+We have established a backup population of Llanwrtyd Hawkweed in cultivation and we are now seeking funding to return plants to the wild.
+If suitable introduction sites can be found along the River Irfon, we will be able to turnaround the fortunes of this critically endangered Welsh flower.

 Floating Water-plantain